 How many workers actually receive a holiday bonus?

-22-27% of employed Americans expect to receive a holiday bonus this season and 12% expect a holiday pay raise.
-Only 24% of companies offer non performance-based bonuses at the end of the year.
+23% of employed Americans expect to receive a holiday bonus this season and 12% expect a holiday pay raise.
+Only 24% of companies offer non-performance-based bonuses at the end of the year.
 More men than women expect a holiday bonus from their employers.
 29% of men expect a holiday bonus but only 22% of women expect one.

-Pay has struggled to pick up momentum since the recession and the lack of holiday bonuses mirrors this economic issue.
-Although these statistics are fairly low, and only about a quarter of employed Americans expect a holiday bonus, more companies may start to consider giving them because bonuses keep workers happy and improve employee retention.
-Whether it be a large or small financial gift, it's the gesture employee appreciation that counts.
+Only about a quarter of employed Americans expect a holiday bonus, more companies may start to consider giving them because bonuses keep workers happy and improve employee retention.
+Whether it be a large or small financial gift, it's the gesture of employee appreciation that counts.

 These statistics are sourced from the Society of Human Resources, Bankrate.com, and American Express surveys.